-Aprons are one of my favorite things to stitch up for gifts because once you get the hang of them, they go quickly and are so easy to customize.
+Aprons are one of my favorite things to stitch up for gifts because once you get the hang of them, they go quickly and are so easy to customize (we’ve done a ton of DIY aprons here at the blog!).
 Today, I’m going to show you how to make a simple half apron with pockets.
 This is a great project for those still getting acquainted with your sewing machine because there aren’t any super tricky stitches or features to it.
 Anyone can be successful and you can get super creative with your choice of colors and pattern (and pattern mixing) with the fabrics.
 I would recommend choosing fabrics that hold up well to being machine washed (so you can USE your apron in the kitchen over and over again), but other than that the sky is the limit!

 Here is what you need and how to sew your own half apron.

 -one 16″x36″ piece of cotton fabric (for the skirt)

 -two 12″x12″ pieces of contrasting fabric (for pockets)

 -one 54″x5″ piece of contrasting fabric (for the waistband)

 –iron and ironing board

 Step One: Cut out your 16″x36″ piece of fabric.
 This will be our skirt piece.
 As you can see in the photo above, I used my regular scissors for all of the edges except the top edge.
 I used my pinking shears for this edge.
 I’ll show you why in just a minute.